harivj1/Currency-Converter/README.md

 Conversion: Click the "Convert" button to get the converted amount.

-How to Use
+How to Use:

 Clone/download the project files.

 Open index.html in a web browser.

-Technologies Used
+Technologies Used:

 HTML: Structure of the web page.